mikerochip/unity-websocket/README.md

 ## Error Messages

+> [!NOTE]
-**NOTE: These are just error messages, not states.
-See the State Querying section.**
+> These are just error messages, not states.
+See the State Querying section.

 Error messages are generally derived from platform-specific WebSocket errors.